joaquinmenendez/Cloud_Computing_Project_1/README.md

 #### 1 Start creating a new project on Google Cloud Platform <br>
 ![Create project](/Images/Slide1.JPG)

-#### 2  Activate Cloud Shell and clone this repository.<br>
+#### 2  Activate Cloud Shell and clone you repository.<br>
+In this case we are using this exact repository.
+We are going to run a simple Flask application.
+Check `main.py` in order to see the different functions available in this app.<br>
 > git clone git@github.com:joaquinmenendez/Cloud_Computing_Project_1.git

-* I am assuming that you have already set a SSH Key in your GitHub account.
+/* I am assuming that you have already set a SSH Key in your GitHub account.
 If not you can do it following this [steps](https://docs.cloudera.com/documentation/director/latest/topics/director_gcp_config_tools.html)

 #### 3 Set the current directory into the repo
 > cd Cloud_Computing_Project_1